The Car Connection Alfa Romeo 4C Overview

 All 4Cs are powered by a turbocharged, direct-injected 1.75-liter 4-cylinder engine.
 This setup is rated at 237 horsepower and 258 pound-feet of torque—that means each horsepower is matched with only 10.3 pounds in the Italian mini-supercar.
 The Alfa makes a pretty fantastic noise, thanks in part to no muffler, and a center-exit dual-mode exhaust is available for those who want a different look and more control over the ruckus.

 The engine features an aluminum block and special intakes designed to deliver a sporty note and good throttle response.
-Alfa Romeo also boasts that the engine features a ‘scavenging control system’ that said to get rid of any turbo lag.
+Alfa Romeo also boasts that the engine features a "scavenging control system" that is said to all but eliminate turbo lag.

-Ride and handling are managed by a lightweight aluminum suspension--struts in front, double wishbone in back--mounted on subframes that are in turn mounted to the car’s carbon tub.
-The 4C also comes with a driving ‘DNA’ selector, which will allow the driver to select from Dynamic, Natural and All Weather modes, plus a special Race mode.
-American-spec cars have staggered 17- and 18-inch wheels and tires; an optional set includes 18-inch front and 19-inch rear wheels and tires.
+Ride and handling are managed by a lightweight aluminum suspension--struts in front, double wishbones in back—mounted on subframes that are in turn mounted to the car’s carbon tub.
+The 4C also comes with a driving "DNA" selector, which allows the driver to choose from Dynamic, Natural, and All Weather modes, plus a special Race mode.
+American-spec cars have staggered 17- and 18-inch wheels and tires; an optional setup includes 18-inch front and 19-inch rear wheels.

 Inside, the 4C has two seats and a minimalist look for the dash, with much of the carbon-fiber structure left bare for admiration.
 The center column, which is actually part of the carbon structure, has been left in full view to enhance the sense of uniqueness, technology, and light weight.

 A special Launch Edition of the coupe was offered in the U.S. with sales limited to 500 units.
 It featured additional convenience features and special trim—and a price tag just below $70,000.